RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

 Simulation Environment

   Model is based on the Alpha AXP 21164.

-  Models the execution pipelines, the memory hierarchy, the TLBs, and the branch prediction logic of a wide superscalar processor.
+  Copies the execution pipelines, the memory hierarchy, the TLBs, and the branch prediction logic of a wide superscalar processor.

 ![simulation_details](/assets/img/papers/2/2_1.png){: width="360" height="180"}